anil-gurbuz/recursive-feature-selector/README.md

 # recursive-feature-selector
-Tool for searching best of features by recursively adding new features and calculating validation error
+Sklearn competible small library for searching best set of predictors for ML models.